paulber19/notepadPlusPlusAccessEnhancementNVDAAddon/readme.md

 * [development version] [2]
 * Compatibility:
 * Minimum NVDA version required: 2020.4
-* Latest version of NVDA tested: 2022.3
+* Latest version of NVDA tested: 2023.1

 # Features #

-This extension aims to improve the accessibility of the Notepad ++ text editor and add functionalities to facilitate the editing of files used in Python language and files written in markdown language.
+This extension aims to improve the accessibility of the Notepad++ text editor and add functionalities to facilitate the editing of files used in Python language and files written in markdown language.

 It includes most of the additions made by the NVDA_notepadPlusPlus add-on created by Derek Riemer and Tuukka Ojala, then modified by Robert Hänggi and Andre9642 <https://github.com/derekriemer/nvda-notepadPlusPlus>.